 I would argue that Holman Hunt also makes use of symbolic and measured perspective techniques.
-This creates the sense that Holman Hunt achieves similar effects to The Last Supper with The Finding.
+Holman Hunt achieves similar effects to The Last Supper with The Finding.
 This is suggested by the paradox within both pictures in that they seem to have a horizontal frieze-like band of figures combined with a simultaneous conveyance of deep space where viewers must construct that sense of reality for themselves.

 Da Vinci regarded the measured intervals between the pillars as corresponding with musical interludes, that is to say, measuring them in terms of musical values, and the pillars in Holman Hunt’s work further suggest a similar rhythmic measuring of the space.

 Additionally, da Vinci places three window openings at the rear of the space.
 Holman Hunt places a window opening at the rear of the Temple.